ibm-cloud-docs/key-protect/at-events.md

 The following fields include extra information:
 - The `requestData.keyType` field includes the type of key that was retrieved.
 - The `responseData.keyState` field includes the integer that correlates to the state of the key.
+- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.
+- The `responseData.keyVersionCreationDate` field includes the date that the current version of the key was created.

 #### List key versions
 {: #list-key-versions-success}

 The following field includes extra information:
-- The `responseData.totalResources` field includes the total amount of key versions associated with the key.
+- The `responseData.totalResources` field includes the total amount of key versions returned in the response.

-#### Set or unset key for deletion
+#### Unset key for deletion
-{: #dual-auth-success}
+{: #dual-auth-unset-success}

 The following fields include extra information:
+- The `responseData.initialValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
+- The `responseData.initialValue.authExpiration` field includes the expiration date for the dual authorization policy.

+#### Set key for deletion
+{: #dual-auth-set-success}

+The following fields include extra information:
-- The `responseData.authID` field includes the initiator ID of the person who set the dual authorization policy.
+- The `responseData.newValue.initialValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
-- The `responseData.authExpiration` field includes the expiration date for the dual authorization policy.
+- The `responseData.newValue.initialValue.authExpiration` field includes the expiration date for the dual authorization policy.

 ### Policy events
 {: #policy-at-events}